Welcome to IPiB: Where the Biochemical Sciences Thrive

 Student Profiles

-Soens’s research in the Coon Lab explored post-translational modifications to proteins in mammalian cells.
+His research in the Raman Lab developed research methods to identify and characterize proteins associated with epigenetic shifts in mammalian cells.

 - More Thesis Reviews posts